(This page revised April 3, 2014)

 I Can See Clearly Now

 After World War II, the fashion for visible ink supplies faded, possibly for stylistic reasons and possibly because of the rise of polystyrene as the principal replacement for celluloid in pen bodies.
-By 1948, Sheaffer had discontinued the visible ink-supply feature entirely as part of its switch from celluloid (Radite) to an injection-moldable cellulosic resin that it called Radite II.
+By 1948, Sheaffer had discontinued the visible ink-supply feature in pen bodies entirely as part of its switch from celluloid (Radite) to an injection-moldable cellulosic resin that it called Radite II; but there was now a Visulated section.
 The Parker Vacumatic, long in the tooth, hung on until 1948, but the new Parker VS was made of Lucite™, like the “51”, and was opaque.
 But at its 1946 introduction, the VS had a clear Lucite feed (shown to the right) that allowed the user at least a glimpse of the ink supply.
 (The Lucite feed disappeared in the first quarter of 1947, replaced by the old reliable hard rubber.)
 Here are a 1948 Sheaffer Crest Tuckaway in Radite II and a 1946 Parker VS:

 But other companies that had followed Parker’s lead and introduced their own transparent feeds did not discontinue the feature quite so quickly.
 Wearever and Tuckersharpe were making pens well into the 1950s using injection-molded clear plastic feeds.
 Shown here is a Wearever Zenith; you can see the clear feed through the nib’s breather hole (see the zoomed image for a clearer view).